-You want to keep a constant and effective level of your RA drugs in your system, so any reduction in dose would be very gradual.
-You can help keep that effective level constant by taking your medications at the same time every day.
+You want to keep a constant and effective level of your RA drugs in your system, so if you are able to cut back on your medicine, it would be a slow change.
+It helps if you take your medicine at the same time every day.

-Are you having any trouble with side effects from your RA medications?
+Do you have any trouble with side effects from your RA medications?

 For example, many drugs used to treat RA can cause upset stomach.
-To help, your doctor may suggest changing the time of day you take the drug, or tell you to take it with food.
-Sometimes doctors will suggest you take medicine to reduce nausea and stomach acid.
+To help, your doctor may suggest that you change the time of day you take the drug, or tell you to take it with food.
+Sometimes doctors recommend that you take medicine to reduce nausea and stomach acid.

-Do you use any simple reminders to help you take medicine on schedule?
+Do you use reminders to help you take medicine on schedule?

-It's ironic but true: Sometimes when we feel better and get busy, we forget to take the medications that helped us feel better in the first place.
-Look over these simple tips and see if any would make life with RA easier for you.
+Sometimes when we feel better and get busy, we forget to take the medications that helped us feel better in the first place.
+See if any of these simple tips would make life with RA easier for you.

-- Use a pillbox to track when and what medicine to take.
+- Use a pillbox to track which medicines to take and when to take them.

-- Pair your medications with a daily event -- like brushing your teeth or breakfast -- to be sure you take them at the same time every day.
+- Pair your drugs with a daily event -- like brushing your teeth or breakfast -- so that you take them at the same time every day.

 - Program a reminder alarm in your cell phone, computer, or digital watch.